Ricky Martin: 1998–1999: Vuelve

 To promote Vuelve, Martin embarked on the worldwide Vuelve Tour; he performed in Asia, Australia, Europe, Mexico, South America, and the United States.
 Although Latin music was not important to the Recording Academy or the mainstream music industry at the time, Tommy Mottola, then-chief of Columbia Records, was certain about Martin's stardom and pushed hard to have him on the Grammy Awards ceremony.
-During an interview with Billboard, Mottola told the magazine about it: "There was tremendous resistance from the Grammys.
-They did not want an 'unknown' to perform, yet we he had already sold 10 million copies of Vuelve worldwide.
-To me, that was absolutely UNACCEPTABLE."
-Finally, on February 24, 1999, cavorting with a 15-piece band alongside and a large number of dancers and percussionists, Martin performed a bilingual version of "La Copa de La Vida" at the 41st Annual Grammy Awards, which was greeted with a massive standing ovation and met with acclaim from music critics.
+Finally, on February 24, 1999, cavorting with a 15-piece band alongside and a large number of dancers and percussionists, Martin performed a bilingual version of "La Copa de La Vida" at the 41st Annual Grammy Awards, which was greeted with a standing ovation and met with acclaim from music critics.
 At the same night, Vuelve earned Martin his first Grammy award, for Best Latin Pop Performance.

 1999–2000: Crossover to English

 In October 1998, CNN confirmed that Martin has been working on his first English language album, following the huge success of Vuelve.
 The album was titled Ricky Martin and was released on May 11, 1999, two weeks ahead of schedule, because of the huge interest in the disc, following Martin's performance at the Grammy Awards.
 Tim Devin, the general manager of Tower Records stated about Martin: "He's always been one of our strongest Latin artists, but interest in him has picked up considerably since that performance."
 Ricky Martin debuted atop the US Billboard 200 with first-week sales of 661,000 copies, becoming the largest sales week by any album in 1999.
 It also broke the record as the largest first-week sales for any pop or Latin artist in history, as well as any Columbia Records artist during the SoundScan era.
 With this album, Martin became the first male Latin act in history to debut at number one on the US Billboard 200 chart.
 It was certified 7× platinum by RIAA, denoting shipments of over seven million copies in the US and breaking the record as the best-selling album by a Latin artist in the country.
 Only within three months, Ricky Martin became the best-selling album ever by a Latin artist.
 According to different sources, the album has sold over 15 million copies or even 17 million copies worldwide.
 It was nominated for Best Pop Album at the 42nd Annual Grammy Awards.